Author: Lem Chuck Moth

 - The Mon-Khmer Language

 Through language classification, linguists classified the Mon-Khmer tongue as a distinctive language of Southeast Asia.
 Further study reveals that the classification extended itself into common cultural base and even ethnicity.
-The choice of naming the Mon as preceding the Khmer was from the misconception that the Mon Civilization preceded the Khmer.
-According to the Khmer tradition, the Mon and the Khmer were the same people until they were split through cultural development brought by the Indianization, of which the Mon got their (Ramana) identity through the Khmerization of Southeast Asia (The Chenla Empire: The Chenla Brotherhood: Sri Ksetra and Rampuri).
+The choice of naming the Mon as preceding the Khmer was from the misconception that the Mon Civilization preceded the Khmer while evidences show that it was the other way around.
+According to the Khmer tradition, the Mon and the Khmer were the same people until they were split through cultural development brought by the Indianization of which the Mon got their Mon (Ramana) identity long after the Khmerization of Southeast Asia (The Chenla Empire: The Chenla Brotherhood: Sri Ksetra and Rampuri).

 - The Mnong Identity